 He’s appeared on Netflix, written for filmmaker Michael Moore, and performed at the Limestone, Red Clay, and Portland Queer Comedy festivals.

-For six years, he lived in Chattanooga, where he ran The Carpetbagger’s Comedy Night, a biweekly mix of NYC and Southeast comics held in the loading dock of a hotel he turned into a comedy club.
+While living in Chattanooga, he co-produced and hosted their Don’t Tell Comedy shows and created The Carpetbagger’s Comedy Night, a biweekly mix of New York and Southeast comics staged in the loading dock of a hotel he turned into a comedy club.
 Somehow, it sold out 55 shows in a row.

-His activist comedy stunts have been covered widely by the press and shared by millions online.
-Many of these are featured in his solo show, Deviant Acts, which recently sold out at NYC’s Caveat Theater.
+His activist comedy stunts have been widely covered in the press and shared by millions online.
+Many are featured in his show, Deviant Acts, which recently sold out NYC’s Caveat Theater.

-He’s happy to be back home in NYC, despite the rent.
+He’s happy to be back home in Brooklyn, despite the rent.

 Some front page love for The Carpetbagger’s Comedy Night